SpineEventEngine/SpineEventEngine.github.io/docs/guides/naming-conventions.md

 ### Events

-Events are names as facts formulated as past participles:
+Events are named as facts formulated as past participles:

   * `ProjectCreated`
   * `TaskAssigned`
   * `CommentRemoved`

+### Rejections

+Rejections are named similarly to events, as facts in the past:

+  * `TaskAlreadyExists`
+  * `TaskAlreadyCompleted`
+  * `CannotCancelProject`

 ### Entity States